6396061531/delta-demo/README.md

 # delta-demo
-This  is a demo git &amp; github classes
+This  is a demo git &amp; github classes.